elotroalex/chiens/_texts/translation.md

 - {:.sp} The Son.

-- Grace, I ask for grace.
+- Mercy, I ask for mercy.

 - {:.sp} Toussaint.

-- Who asks for grace?
+- Who asks for pity?
 - who tries by this incongruous word to erase the blackboard and fire?
-- Who asks for grace?
+- Who asks for mercy?
-- Do I ask for grace from my irritated eyes?
+- Do I ask for mercy from my red eyes?
 - don't I suffer my irreparable visions?
 - and I don't need a harpoon.
 And I don't need a sledge axe.
 - No forgiveness.
-- {: .pr} My heart goes back to the ancient flint, the old tinder Africa deposited inside my heart.
+- {: .pr} I've brought my heart back to the ancient flint, the old amadou that Africa deposited deep inside of me.
 - I hate you.
-I hate you.
+I hate you all.
 - And my hate will not die.
-- As long as the obese sun straddles the old nag of the Earth ...
+- As long as the fat sun rides the old nag Earth ...
-- And now the past leafs through alive
+- And now the living past gets back its leaves
-- the past hails like a banana leaf.
+- the past rips like a banana leaf.
 - Isaac, Isaac
-- {: .pr} cataclysms on the scalped head, on the brains of larva, of wheels and hand watches
+- {: .pr} cataclysms on that scalped head, on that brain of larva, of cogs and clocks
-- Ramdom fables,
+- random fables,
-- ramdom expiatory victims
+- ramdom scapegoats
 - await
-- your eyes sunk by magnetic palaver.
+- your eyes capsized by sweet-talk.
 - Isaac, Isaac
-- poisonous, my eyelids open in the heart of coconut trees ...
+- my eyelids open, poisonous, in the heartwood of coconuts ...
-- the parade of living bushes has a strong pull;
+- the parade of living bushes have a strong pull;
 - Oh, plant children stumbling on the uneven cobblestones of disquiet
 - Freedom, freedom,
 - I dare to bear alone the light of your wounded head.